-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fountain Inn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fountain Inn is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fountain Inn who work in sales jobs (13.89%), office and administrative support (8.70%), and business and financial occupations (7.98%).
+Unlike some cities, Fountain Inn isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fountain Inn are a mix of both white- and blue-collar jobs.
+Overall, Fountain Inn is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Fountain Inn who work in sales jobs (12.42%), office and administrative support (10.72%), and management occupations (8.44%).

-Fountain Inn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fountain Inn does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Fountain Inn is English.
-Other important languages spoken here include African languages and Spanish.
+Other important languages spoken here include Spanish and Italian.